 The Family Law Act in such circumstances, allows a surviving married spouse to choose between two options within six months of the death of their spouse (assuming that there was no prior signed domestic contract between the spouses):

-Option 1) accepting the equalization of the net family properties: This is a calculation which equalizes the net value of the assets and debts each spouse owned at the end of the marriage.
+Option 1) accepting the equalization of the net family properties: This is a calculation that equalizes the net value of the assets and debts each spouse owned at the end of the marriage.
 The calculation includes ownership of the assets and debts crediting property brought into the marriage, excluding specific types of property, and considering a sharing based on contribution to the value of an asset.
-There may be restrictions to life insurance proceeds or a lump sum pension plan payment.
+There may be restrictions on life insurance proceeds or a lump sum pension plan payment.
 OR

 Option 2) if there was a Will left by the deceased spouse: The surviving spouse may accept the bequests as prescribed in the Will.
 If the Will provides that the beneficiary spouse may receive property from both the equalization of net family properties and under the Will, the survivor is entitled to receive both.
-If there is no Will, the options to be considered are found in Part II of the Succession Law Reform Act
+If there is no Will, the options to be considered are found in Part II of the

 It is strongly advised that anyone finding themselves in this situation should obtain independent legal advice.

-Common law partners do not have the same rights as married spouses.
+Common-law partners do not have the same rights as married spouses.
 The Succession Law Reform Act applies to two persons “who are married to each other” or “entered into a marriage that is voidable or void…” These are the same words used to define spouses under the Family Law Act.

-Common law partners look to the legal ownership of the property to decide what happens when one partner predeceases the other before a separation agreement is negotiated and signed.
-When an asset is owned in joint tenancy there is an automatic transfer in law of the interest held by the deceased to the surviving owner.
+Common-law partners look to the legal ownership of the property to decide what happens when one partner predeceases the other before a separation agreement is negotiated and signed.
+When an asset is owned in joint tenancy there is an automatic transfer in the law of the interest held by the deceased to the surviving owner.
 The survivor will own 100% of the asset upon proof of the deceased co-owner.

-There are other avenues to challenge an interest in an asset legally held by the deceased partner.
+There are other avenues to challenge interest in an asset legally held by the deceased partner.
 See my page on Property Sharing for Common Law Partners.
 Advancing a provable trust claim can validate the worth of a contribution to an asset.
-For example where the surviving spouse managed the household, alone raised the children from birth, assisted in operations at her spouse’s family business but did not receive any compensation for her work, she may entitled to a share of her deceased spouse’s interest in the business.
+For example where the surviving spouse managed the household, alone raised the children from birth, assisted in operations at her spouse’s family business but did not receive any compensation for her work, she may be entitled to a share of her deceased spouse’s interest in the business.